RoyalIcing/Orb/site/concepts/string-constants.md

 end
 ```

-Note: dynamic string concententation is not supported in core Orb as that requires memory allocation.
+Note: dynamic string concatentation is not supported in core Orb as that requires a memory allocation system.
 If you wish to build dynamic strings check out `SilverOrb.StringBuilder` from Orb‘s sister standard library.